ibm-cloud-docs/BlockStorage/index.md

 </table>

-Performance volumes are designed to perform consistently close to the provisioned IOPS level.
-Consistency makes it easier to size and scale application environments with a given level of performance.
-Additionally, given the range of volume sizes and IOPS counts, it becomes possible to optimize an environment by building a volume with the ideal price-to-performance ratio.
+Performance volumes are designed to operate consistently close to the provisioned IOPS level.
+Consistency makes it easier to size and scale application environments with a specific level of performance.
+Additionally, it's possible to optimize an environment by building a volume with the ideal price-to-performance ratio.

 ### Tips for Provisioning IOPS for {{site.data.keyword.blockstorageshort}}

+**Block size**

 IOPS for both Endurance and Performance is based on a 16 KB block size with a 50/50 read/write 50 percent random workload.
 A 16 KB block is the equivalent of one write to the volume.

 The block size that is used by your application directly impacts the storage performance.
 If the block size that is used by your application is smaller than 16 KB, the IOPS limit is realized before the throughput limit.
 Conversely, if the block size that is used by your application is larger than 16 KB, the throughput limit is realized before to the IOPS limit.

 <table>
-  <caption></caption>
+  <caption>Table 4 shows examples of how block size and IOPS affect the throughput.</caption>
         <colgroup>
           <col/>
           <col/>